hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 Additional extensions are not added directly to an AU Core profile, unless there is no underlying AU Base resource profile to derive from.
 Some FHIR resource types are not profiled in AU Base as the resource type is too abstract to support meaningful localisation across use cases in a base resource profile (e.g. Basic, Observation, or Device).

-While the work to include a new extension in the underlying AU Base profile is progressing, extensions can be added (but not defined) temporarily in an AU Core profile to support development and testing in a release.
+While the work to include a new extension in the underlying AU Base resource profile is progressing, extensions can be added (but not defined) temporarily in an AU Core profile to support development and testing in a release.

 ##### Use of Terminology Bindings
  Where the AU Core profile is derived, the underlying AU Base terminology binding is inherited.
 Terminology for a resource is [localised in AU Base]((https://build.fhir.org/ig/hl7au/au-fhir-base/generalguidance.html#terminology-selection)).
-In some cases the localised terminology is represented as a preferred binding to an element, and in other cases the set of terminology recognised for use in Australia is represented as a set of additional bindings.
+In some cases the localised terminology is represented in the binding for a coded element, and in other cases the set of terminology recognised for use in Australia is represented as additional bindings.

-New terminology bindings are not added in an AU Core profile unless there is no AU Base profile available to derive from (e.g. profiles of Observation, Device, Basic).
+New terminology bindings are not added in an AU Core profile unless there is no AU Base resource profile available to derive from (e.g. profiles of Observation, Device, Basic).

-Terminology binding strength in AU Core profiles:
+Terminology binding strength used in AU Core profiles:
 * [preferred](https://hl7.org/fhir/R4/terminologies.html#preferred) bindings are more common on many elements to accommodate:
- * legacy systems
+  * legacy systems and data
   * where there is a limited implementation of the standardised terminology
   * downstream variation to support use cases is expected
 * [extensible](https://hl7.org/fhir/R4/terminologies.html#extensible) bindings are applied conservatively to avoid limiting opportunities for downstream IGs and applications to define their own business rules.
-In some cases, AU Core strengthens the binding on supported elements (i.e. elements labelled _Must Support_) from [preferred](https://hl7.org/fhir/R4/terminologies.html#preferred) to [extensible](https://hl7.org/fhir/R4/terminologies.html#extensible) where there is national agreement across use cases, e.g. core clinical concepts such as `AllergyIntolerance.code`, `Procedure.code`, `Condition.code`.
+In some cases, AU Core strengthens the binding inherited from AU Base or the FHIR standard on supported elements (i.e. elements labelled _Must Support_) from [preferred](https://hl7.org/fhir/R4/terminologies.html#preferred) to [extensible](https://hl7.org/fhir/R4/terminologies.html#extensible) where there is national agreement across use cases (e.g. core clinical concepts such as `AllergyIntolerance.code`, `Procedure.code`, `Condition.code`).
 * [required](https://hl7.org/fhir/R4/terminologies.html#required) bindings are inherited from the FHIR standard.
-AU Core does not strengthen bindings to required so that systems can supply text only where coded data is not available.
+AU Core does not strengthen bindings to required to allow for systems to supply text only values where coded data is not available.
 Downstream IGs can introduce tighter terminology requirements appropriate to their use case.

 New additional bindings in AU Core profiles are added when there is a candidate value set for consideration by the community that is stricter than the currently bound value set for an element (e.g. the value set [Metric Body Weight Units](https://healthterminologies.gov.au/fhir/ValueSet/metric-body-weight-units-1) is a candidate binding for `Observation.value.code` in [AU Core Body Weight](StructureDefinition-au-core-bodyweight.html)).
 These candidate value sets are included in a profile using the [additional bindings extension](https://build.fhir.org/ig/FHIR/fhir-tools-ig/StructureDefinition-additional-binding.html) with the binding purpose set to [candidate](https://build.fhir.org/ig/FHIR/fhir-tools-ig/ValueSet-additional-binding-purpose.html).